I finally had a second, successful, attempt at Sieve

 Backups

-Before starting I took a backup of everything to an external HDD with rsync -avz -P
+Before starting I took a backup of everything to an external HDD with rsync -avz -P. This was

 itself a slow and messy process, because the server locks up after a few hours